shivanishimpi/shivanishimpi.github.io/README.md

 My website can also be found at https://shivanishimpi.github.io.

-For any inquiries, please feel free to drop me an [email](shivanishimpi9@gmail.com).
+For any inquiries, please feel free to drop me an email at shivanishimpi9@gmail.com.